mycrl/hylarana/README.md

 Unlike traditional screen casting implementations, this project can work in forwarding mode, in which it can support casting to hundreds or thousands of devices at the same time, which can be useful in some specific scenarios (e.g., all advertising screens in a building).

 At the heart of hylarana is an SDK that provides rust crate on desktop and a kotlin implementation on android.
-And, this project uses the hylarana SDK and Electron to create a screen casting application that supports Macos and Windows.
+And, this project uses the hylarana SDK and CEF to create a screen casting application that supports Macos and Windows.
 So, hylarana is not a mere application project, the main core is the SDK and the development is focused around the SDK.

 ## Technical overview